 MA, BA(Hons), FIDSHK

 Born in Hong Kong, Brian studied at School of Design, the Hong Kong Polytechnic University (PolyU) and gained his Degree in Industrial & Product Design at end of 90’s and a Masters of Arts in Design after years of professional practice.
 He is currently pursuing PhD study (cooperative prototyping through visual-spatial thinking techniques) at the same school.
 He had worked in design consultancy firms in HK and Germany for developing medical equipments, OBM design for lifestyle products, watches & clocks and jewelry, and was a Design Director of a furniture manufacturer & retailer in HK & Shanghai.
 Lee is currently Assistant Professor of School of Design at PolyU.
-He is deputy leader of Asian Lifestyle Design Research Lab and takes up administrative role as deputy discipline leader of BA (Hons) in Social Design which carries social innovation for products and services development of the society in a sustainable and responsible manner.
+He is the leader of Asian Lifestyle Design Research Lab and takes up administrative role as deputy discipline leader of BA (Hons) in Social Design which carries social innovation for products and services development of the society in a sustainable and responsible manner.

 Brian’s research anchors in design and visual thinking within people, material and cultural transformation.
 He is actively in exploring design for active ageing, lifestyle & material culture, sustainable product design approaches, and methodologies on development of craftsmanship, furniture design and interactive product design.